Three Rules if You Suffer Injury Due to a Fall at a Business—Document, Document, Document

 In another case, we represented a woman who fell at a chain restaurant on a wet floor.
 Our client insisted there was no wet floor sign warning of the hazard.
 The restaurant denied responsibility claiming there was a wet floor sign.
 We got involved in the case and we asked the store to provide us with the video from the surveillance cameras to show what happened that day.
 The store refused to produce the video.
 The store was so uncooperative that we had to file a lawsuit.
 Once suit was filed, we asked the judge to force the restaurant to produce the video, and finally we got the surveillance footage.
 What the video showed was an employee mopping the floor without putting out a wet floor sign.
 The video showed our client walking around a corner, stepping onto the wet floor, and her feet flying out from under her.
 Our client suffered a severe fracture of her ankle in the fall.
 We were able to achieve a good settlement in that case as well.

-If you have been injured because of a slip and fall, contact Rinehardt Law Firm for a free consultation and make sure to document the cause of your fall.
+If you have been injured because of a slip and fall, contact Rinehardt Injury Attorneys for a free consultation and make sure to document the cause of your fall.